Based on Budget and other fiscal announcements to 17 November 2022

-Note: Certain disposals of UK land and buildings by non residents and disposals of residential property by UK residents must be reported and the tax paid to HMRC within 30 days of sale.
-Similar rules apply for disposals of residential property by UK residents from 6 April 2020.
+Note: Certain disposals of UK land and buildings by non residents and disposals of residential property by UK residents must be reported and the tax paid to HMRC within 30 days of sale (30 days for disposals completed prior to 27 October 2021).

 A Additional residence nil rate band (RNRB) of £175,000 for transfers of a main residence to direct descendants.
 NRB and RNRB for estate of surviving spouse are increased by unutilised percentage of NRB and RNRB of predeceased spouse.
 RNRB tapers away for estates over £2m.